 Some baby experts recommend trying to move over to the sippy cup at 6 months of age so that you can transition to leaving baby bottles behind by your baby’s first birthday.

 There is no better place to come home to than a warm, inviting nursery full of your and your baby’s favourite things.
 The calming, serene sight of a happy nursery is one of the most relaxing places in the world (especially when your baby is asleep!)
 We’ve already talked about the most essential piece of nursery furniture (the crib) above, but there are also many other nursery essentials that make up a great space for the early years.

 A change table is an important piece of nursery furniture.
 When your baby is born, you can expect to change over a dozen diapers a day.
-When you’re hard at work spending nearly an hour per day leaned over with wipes in hand, a change table will help you keep all of your change time essentials nearby while being able to change him or her at a comfortable enough height not to strain yourself.
+When you’re hard at work spending nearly an hour per day leaned over with wipes in hand, a changing table will help you keep all of your change time essentials nearby while being able to change the baby at a comfortable enough height not to strain yourself.
 By the way, since you’ll be changing a dozen diapers a day, make sure you get a good odour blocking diaper pail if you go disposable.

-A rocking chair is a must in a nursery.
-Not only is it a nice, relaxing way for you and your baby to bond over story time, feeding or being rocked to sleep but it might become a necessity for you too if you find that your baby is extra clingy or needs a lot more attention if they catch a cold or have a fever.
+A glider chair or rocker is a must in a nursery.
+Not only is it a nice, relaxing way for you and your baby to bond over storytime, feeding or being rocked to sleep but it might become a necessity for you too if you find that your baby is extra clingy or needs a lot more attention if they catch a cold or have a fever.
 Many parents have ended up spending sleepy nights in a rocking chair, so keep your comfort in mind too.
-There are a variety of rocking chairs out there including gliders with ottomans or rocking recliner chairs.
+There is a variety of rocking chairs out there including gliders with ottomans or rocking recliner chairs.